 Our children are truly nurtured in every aspect of school life.
 The staff know the children individually, as humans as well as academically, and are therefore able to meet the needs of each child.
 The children learn about how to look after themselves, lead healthy lifestyles and care for people around them.
 Visitors who come to our school always say, ‘It has a lovely feel and energy.’

-We encourage children, staff and parents to have a growth mind-set and this continued learning creates a rich exciting atmosphere and environment for everyone.
+We encourage children, staff and parents to have a growth mind-set and this continued learning creates a rich exciting atmosphere for everyone.
 If faced with a challenge, the children say, “I can’t do it, yet!’